rstacruz/scour/README.md

 > `go(keypath)`

 Navigates down to a given `keypath`.
+Always returns a `scour` instance.

 ```js
 data =